LyteNyte Grid logo for light mode. Links back to the documentation home page.

 LyteNyte Grid tracks which rows are visible.
 When the view changes, it determines whether to request more data from the server.
 If necessary, multiple requests may be issued.

-All other operations extend this basic flow.
-LyteNyte Grid's server data source is advanced and supports many extensions.
-The simplest example of a server data loading grid is shown below.
-Read the guides in this section for in depth coverage:
+Other operations extend this basic flow.
+LyteNyte Grid’s server data source supports various advanced configurations.
+A simple example of a server data loading grid is shown below.

 Basic Server Data